 How satisfied are you with your air conditioner?
 How about your heater?

-What is a mini split inverter?
+What is a mini split?

 The cooling (or heating) process uses an indoor/outdoor unit system.
 The indoor unit blows the warm air over cold evaporator coils containing refrigerant, which absorbs that heat from the air, and runs it to the outside unit.
 Through the compressor, the refrigerant dumps the heat pulled from your home’s air.
 The resulting cold air then blows right back into your room.

 What is an inverter mini split?